 1. Land clearance without appropriate community approvals, legally required permits, or completion of Environmental Impact Analysis (EIA) processes;

 2. Violation of national regulations and laws as well as the Principles and Criteria of the Roundtable on Sustainable Palm Oil;

 3. Inadequate compliance with IFC operating procedures and due diligence requirements.

-CAO Ombudsman conducted an assessment of the issues raised in the complaint and encouraged Wilmar and community members to agree to a dialogue process to help resolve the conflict.
+During the course of CAO’s assessment of the issues raised in the complaint, Wilmar and community members chose to enter a dialogue process to help resolve the conflict.
 A moratorium on further land clearance was announced by Wilmar Group, and the CAO team worked with the communities and Wilmar to build capacity for representation and negotiation.
-A settlement agreement was announced in late 2008 which contained the following provisions:
+After several rounds of dialogue, a settlement agreement was announced in late 2008 which contained the following provisions:

 • Agreement for community access and use of land that had not been converted to plantations;